echoedinvoker/data-warehouse/6-design-fact-dimension-table/46-why-fact-table-isnt-contradiction/memo.md

 ## **Adding Tracking Fact**

+> Some people are uncomfortable with all fields being PK-FK pairs, so a field called "tracking fact" has been added to the factless fact table.

 ![Alt add tracking fact](pic/11.jpg)

 ![Alt what is tracking fact](pic/12.jpg)

+- So using tracking facts is not necessarily a good thing, but at least it is an option.

 ## **2nd type of Factless Fact table**

+> Used to record the fact that there is a association between different departments or people, usually with a start and end date (not mandatory).

 ![Alt 2nd type of factless fact table](pic/13.jpg)